 Despite the anti-fat dogma that’s persisted since the 1960s, there is no scientific support for the hypothesis that consuming saturated fat and cholesterol increases the risk of heart disease.

 In fact, consuming more fatty animal products in the context of a low-carb diet has been shown to reduce numerous heart disease risk factors.

 We also now know that chronic inflammation in the heart is caused by diets high in PUFAs from industrial seed “vegetable” oils, and high carbohydrate intake.
-While smoking tobacco and chronic stress have also been shown to increase the risk of heart disease.
+At the same time, smoking tobacco and chronic stress have also been shown to increase the risk of heart disease.

-Dr. Kiltz’s Three Pillars of Health and Wellness address all of these risk factors.
+Dr. Kiltz’s Three Pillars of Health and Wellness addresses all of these risk factors.